Join Us At Dublin Maker 2025!

 Immediately following your submission

-- You will receive and email confirming that we have your application.
-Each application will be reviewed at each round.
+- Each application will be reviewed when the open call closes.
 Dates are listed above.

 - Once accepted, makers are asked to complete a Maker Agreement.